 A collaborative approach

-Skanska played a leading role in the A14 Integrated Delivery Team (IDT), a joint venture bringing together Skanska, Costain and Balfour Beatty with Highways England.
+Skanska played a leading role in the A14 Integrated Delivery Team (IDT), a joint venture bringing together Skanska, Costain and Balfour Beatty with National Highways.
 The delivery team worked closely together to deliver and coordinate the activities of 14,000 people, involved in this complex project through the supply chain.

 Setting new standards for delivery